Imagine you’re arranging a music festival.

 You’re probably already using a mobile app for your event management.
-Almost all event apps available on the market, free or paid, offer some degrees of AI assistance.
+Almost all event apps available on the market, free or paid, offer some degree of AI assistance.
 Make sure to choose apps that suit your purpose and can be customised according to your demands.
 Event apps add immense value if integrated successfully.

 3. Virtual and Augmented Reality

-Virtual reality allows attendees better interactions, creating exciting interactive opportunities which were impossible to imagine even a few years back.
+Virtual reality allows attendees better interactions, creating exciting interactive opportunities that were impossible to imagine even a few years back.
 Since giants like Google and Apple have introduced augmented reality, it holds huge potential to become mainstream in every possible way.

 4. Live Event Poll

-A live event poll requires three simple steps; asking a question, collecting responses and showing instant results.
+A live event poll requires three simple steps: asking a question, collecting responses and showing instant results.
 A big screen displaying those results right away increases attendee engagement.
 This method of attendee involvement is only possible because of technological improvements.
 Once the event has finished, collected data through the poll can be analysed to arrange even more successful events in the future.